Report: Deebo plans to play in 49ers' Week 4 game vs. Patriots

-Samuel sat out of San Francisco's Week 3 loss to the Los Angeles Rams and was expected to miss a "couple weeks" with a calf injury, per 49ers coach Kyle Shanahan.
-But the star wideout returned to practice Thursday and was upgraded to questionable for Sunday's game.
+Samuel sat out San Francisco's Week 3 loss to the Los Angeles Rams and was expected to miss a "couple weeks" with a calf injury, per 49ers coach Kyle Shanahan.
+But he returned to practice Thursday and was upgraded to questionable for Sunday's game.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.